scb261/TachiyomiSY/README.md

 Features are the same as in TachiyomiSY, but with following exceptions:
 * Animations from bottom navigation bar are removed due to my personal preference.
 * Dark theme is used by default.
-* Option to disable 'Sync EH favorites' button and overflow from Library screen (one less tap to manually update library).
+* Option to disable 'Sync EH favorites' and overflow buttons from Library screen (one less tap to manually update library).
 * Any features added after last time I cherry-picked new commits.

 ## Download
-Get the app from [releases page]https://github.com/scb261/TachiyomiXZM/releases).
+Get the app from [releases page](https://github.com/scb261/TachiyomiXZM/releases).
 There are no preview versions.

 ## Issues, Feature Requests and Contributing

 **Feture requests** will not be implemented except features I want personally.
-Ask for them in Tachiyomi or TachiyomiSY, and I may or may nor cherry pick it from there.
+Ask for them in Tachiyomi or TachiyomiSY, and I may or may not cherry pick it from there.

 **Bug reports** are welcome, but I don't promise any fixes due to my limited knowledge in Android apps.